manu-07-ela/LAPR2_ISEP/docs/SprintA/FURPS.md

 ### _Localization_ ###
-- The aplication can only support English language."
-The application must support the English language only."
+- The aplication can only support English language."The application must support the English language only."

-### _Email_ ###
-- When the results are available, the client receives a notification via SMS and e-mail."The client receives the notification by SMS and e-mail"

 ### _Help_ ###
 - All algorithms implemented should be documented in the annexes of user manual."The time